I am Hazel, I was born and raised in Northern France, my ancestral land for the last twenty generations.

 While the roots of my ancestors were in the land of my birthplace, beneath my feet, I felt the seed of their fruit was in great need of a new fertile ground, a place to start afresh and grow stronger.

-I left my rainy homeland for the blue sky of the Central Australian desert, where my journey ended up being a seven year pilgrimage to self and a significant rebirth, with time to think, face, reflect and ease the stigmas of a traumatic childhood.
+I left my rainy homeland for the blue sky of the Central Australian desert, where my journey ended up being an eight year pilgrimage to self and a significant rebirth, with time to think, face, reflect and ease the stigmas of a traumatic childhood.

 Shedding old skin